Ukrainian architecture: 20th century

+Early Soviet architecture

 After the October Revolution and the Russian Civil War that Ukraine was also involved in, most of the Ukrainian territory was incorporated into the new Communist Ukrainian SSR.
 For the first time, Ukrainians, as a nation became a recognized nationality, and as a result great efforts were undertaken to develop a separate Ukrainian architectural style.

 During the early years of the Soviet rule, the Ukrainization policies, meant that many Ukrainian architects were encouraged to use national motives unique to Ukraine.
 At the same time, architecture became standardised, all cities received general development plans to which they would be built.
 The national motives were, however, not taken up as the new architectural fashion for the new government became Constructivism.

 In Soviet Ukraine, for the first 15 years, the capital was the eastern city of Kharkiv.
-Immediately a major project was developed to "destroy" its burgious-capitalist face and create a new Socialist one.
+Immediately a major project was developed to "destroy" its bourgeois-capitalist face and create a new Socialist one.
 A talented young architect Viktor Trotsenko, proposed a large central square with large modern buildings to become the central hub of the capital.
 Thus the Dzerzhinsky Square (now Freedom Square) was born, which would become the most brilliant example of constructivist architecture in the USSR and abroad.
 Enclosing a total of 11.6 ha, it is currently the third largest square in the world to date.

 Of all, the most famous was the massive Derzhprom building (1925–1928), which would become a symbol of not only Kharkiv, but Constructivism in general.
 Built by architects Sergei Serafimov, S. Kravets and M. Felger, and only in three years it would become the highest structure in Europe, and its unique feature lies in the symmetry which can only be felt at one point, in the centre of the square.
 As a tribute to the engineering design by Kharkiv's Technical University, none of the attempts to blow the building during the Second World War were successful, and it still remains the symbol of Kharkiv today.

 Other examples on the square, however, were less fortunate.
 Such was the fate of the House of Projects (presently the main building of Kharkiv National University), which again was designed by Serafimov, built to symmetrise the Derzhprom on the square's curvature, it too was a monumental achievement of constructivism.
 However, during the war it was seriously damaged and was rebuilt in a semi-Stalinist style that left little of the original building intact.